Miami's Most Iconic Residential Buildings: Where Architecture Becomes Legacy

 Note: St. Regis brand integration with Arquitectonica design

 Terra Group (Eighty Seven Park) + One Thousand Group (One Thousand Museum) + Major Food Group (Carbone).
 When three entities with proven iconic track records collaborate, it's worth attention.
 Cast bronze exoskeleton with full Carbone hospitality integration across only 72 residences.
+And, the position of the building captures Biscayne Bay at its finest.

 Completion: Q2 2028 | Developer: Terra + One Thousand Group | Status: Sales gallery open, foundation work progressing

 Dezer Development refining the car elevator concept they pioneered with Porsche Design Tower.
-The Bentley brand brings different aesthetic sensibility—more refined British luxury versus Porsche's German performance.
+The Bentley brand brings a different aesthetic sensibility—more refined British luxury versus Porsche's German performance.

 Completion: 2026-2027 | Developer: Dezer Development | Status: Construction progressing toward 2026 delivery